queilawithaQ/documentation/_pro/continuous-integration/browser-testing.md

 * include a table of contents
 {:toc}

-With Codeship Pro you have many different options to set up browser testing.
+With CodeShip Pro you have many different options to set up browser testing.
 The following sections describe how you can install different browsers.
 Please check the documentation for the language/framework you are using for specifics on how to test with your browser.

 ## Xvfb
 Before going into the details of setting up various browsers make sure to include [Xvfb](https://en.wikipedia.org/wiki/Xvfb) in your build.
 Running Xvfb before your browser sets up a virtual display the GUI of the various browsers can use.